1900–01 collegiate men's basketball season in the United States: Regular season

+During the season, college teams played against non-collegiate opponents such as athletic clubs, high schools, and Young Men's Christian Association (YMCA) teams as well as against other colleges and universities.

-Conference winners
+Conference play

-NOTE: The Western Conference (the future Big Ten Conference) did not sponsor an official conference season or recognize a regular-season champion until the 1905–06 season.
-In 1900–01, Purdue (12–0) went undefeated.
+The Western Conference (the future Big Ten Conference) was the only college basketball conference.
+It did not sponsor an official conference season or recognize a regular-season champion until the 1905–06 season, although a few intramural games between conference members took place during the 1900–01 season.
+Among conference members which played more than 10 games, Purdue (12–0) went undefeated, and Minnesota finished with a record of 11–1.